BeeGeeEss/Property_Management_API_Build/README.md

 - Full CRUD operations for all entities.
 - Many-to-many relationship management:
   - Tenants ↔ Tenancies
   - Tenants ↔ Support Workers
 - Nested schemas for relational queries:
   - Fetch tenants with their tenancies
   - Fetch property managers with properties
   - Fetch tenancies with properties and tenants
 - Seed data for rapid testing.
 - Configurable via .env and environment-specific configuration classes.

 ## Installation and requirements

-### Requirements:
+### Requirements

 - Python 3.12 – Programming language used for the application.
 - Flask – Lightweight web framework for building the API.